-Cryptomining or Cryptocurrency Mining is the process by which a cryptocurrency comes into existence, using the blockchain technology.
+Cryptomining or Cryptocurrency Mining is the process by which a cryptocurrency comes into existence using blockchain technology.
 Cryptomining also lets new cryptocurrency coins get released on the market.
-Mining is carried out by certain peers of the cryptocurrency network who compete (individually or in groups) in solving a difficult mathematical problem, called proof-of-work
+Mining is carried out by certain peers of the cryptocurrency network who compete (individually or in groups) in solving a difficult mathematical problem called proof-of-work

 Although Coinhive was meant to be legitimate, its concept led to the emergence of similar software, which is now used by cyber criminals for Cryptomining abuse or Cryptojacking.

-In short, Cryptojacking is the technique of hijacking browsers for mining cryptocurrency, without user consent.
-Delivering cryptocurrency miners through malware is a known fact, but mining cryptocurrency when accessing a webpage is new and has led to the attackers abusing for personal gains.
+In short, Cryptojacking is the technique of hijacking browsers for mining cryptocurrency without user consent.
+Delivering cryptocurrency miners through malware is a known fact, but mining cryptocurrency when accessing a webpage is new and has led to attackers abusing for personal gains.